Always be Two Steps Ahead of Your Enemy: Routing and Sampling in the LDS under Churn

 We conclude the analysis by observing each node's congestion.
 Therefore, we first bound the expected number of trajectories that cross an interval in each round.
-Note that a trajectory is defined on points in $[0,1)$ and \emph{not} on actual nodes except the first and last element.
-It holds: \begin{lemma} Let $X^j_I$ be the random variable that counts how many trajectories have their $j^{th}$ step $x_j \in I$.
-Then, it holds: \begin{itemize} \item $E[X^j_I] = knI$, and \item $X^j_I$ is the sum of independent, binary RVs. \end{itemize} \end{lemma} \begin{proof} We proof both parts of the lemma separatly: \begin{enumerate} \item We proof the the first statement by induction over all steps.
+Note that a trajectory is defined on points in $[0,1)$ and \emph{not} on actual nodes (except the first and last element).
+We can see that it holds: \begin{lemma} Assume all nodes choose their position independently and uniformly at random in the $[0,1)$-interval.
+Moreover, let each node send $\varphi \in \mathbb{Z}_+$ messages to targets picked independently and uniformly at random from the $[0,1)$-interval.
+Then for every $I \subset [0,1)$ it holds that, \begin{enumerate} \item $X^j_I$ is the sum of independent $\{0,1\}$ random variable, \item $\E{X^j_I} = kn|I|$, \end{enumerate} where $X_I^j$ is a random variable that counts the number of trajectories that have their $j^{\text{th}}$ step in the interval $I$ and $|I|$ denotes the size of the interval $I$. \end{lemma} \begin{proof} W.l.o.g. assume that $I := [a,b]$ with $0\le a \le b < 1$.

-For the induction's beginning consider the only the first step $j=0$.
-Observe that a trajectory's first step $x_0$ is always the message's starting node.
-Since the expected number of nodes in $I$ is $In$ and each nodes starts exactly $k$ messages, the statement follows easily.

-Next, consider the induction's step.
-Therefore, assume that each interval $J \in [0,1)$ contains -in expectation- $knJ$ tractories in step $j-1$.